TheQuinbox/quinread/docs/readme.md

 ## Changelog.

+### 0.29.

+* In some cases, epub books would insert a ton of blank lines all over the place for no reason.
+This has been fixed.

 ### 0.28.

 * Fixed a really strange issue where open just flattly faile don some machines.
 Thanks Sam Taylor!